 The main cause of Ocean pollution

-Chemical contamination, or nutrient pollution, is concerning for health, environmental, and for economic reasons.
-For instance, The use of Agricultural Chemicals like, Pesticides and fertilizer on crops are another large environmental issue, leading to runoff of chemicals into waterways that ultimately flow into the ocean.
+The use of Agricultural Chemicals like, Pesticides and fertilizer on crops are another large environmental issue, leading to runoff of chemicals into waterways that ultimately flow into the ocean.

-Furthermore, kills marine life, causes eutrophication and algal blooms, or even damages coral reefs.
 These negative effects on health and the environment caused by algal blooms hurt local fishing and tourism industries.

 80 percent of which comes from sources on land.
 Common types of marine debris include various plastic items like shopping bags and beverage bottles, along with cigarette butts, bottle caps, food wrappers, and fishing gear.
 This trash poses dangers to both humans and animals.
 Fish become tangled and injured in the debris, and some animals mistake items like plastic bags for food and eat them.
 Small organisms feed on tiny bits of broken-down plastic, called microplastic, and absorb the chemicals from the plastic into their tissues.
 When small organisms that consume microplastics are eaten by larger animals, the toxic chemicals then become part of their tissues.
 In this way, the microplastic pollution migrates up the food chain, eventually becoming part of the food that humans eat.